timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 For example, a UDF ViewModel might guard page success with “does this generation still match?” and “does this query still match?” checks in the page callback.
 An actor/reducer version moves that decision to the actor boundary: stale page results are not emitted as commit-worthy results, and valid results go through the single reducer path.

-That separation makes the ordering rules visible in one place instead of implicit across multiple event handlers and callbacks.
+That separation makes the ordering rules visible without letting async callbacks commit state directly.

 ## Follow-up requirements: retry and analytics